 - be in good disciplinary standing.

-The program fee includes tuition, round-trip transportation to New York City two days each week, museum entrance fees, and program-related cultural events and excursions.
+The program fee includes tuition, round-trip transportation to New York City and program-related events and activities.

 All of your Drew University financial assistance, whether merit or need-based, may be applied to all Drew-sponsored semester programs.